brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 parent super-spines, which are super-1, super-2, super-3, and super-4.
 This flooding of TIEs is shown by the red arrows below.

-Each super-spine will receive four copies of each leaf TIE.
+Each super-spine receives four copies of each leaf TIE.
-In the diagram below you can see that super-1, for example, will receive four identical copies of the TIEs from leaf-1-1 (red arrows) and also four identical copies of the TIEs from leaf-1-2 (green arrows).
+In the diagram below you can see that super-1, for example, receives four identical copies of the TIEs from leaf-1-1 (red arrows) and also four identical copies of the TIEs from leaf-1-2 (green arrows).